 - 1. Identify students with disabilities; the burden of proof is on the student to demonstrate the need for the requested accommodations. - 2.
-Provide testing services the cost associated with demonstrating a need for requested accommodations is borne by the student. - 3.
-Provide retroactive consideration for an exam retake, change in grade, readmission, or other such actions - 4.
-Provide accommodations that are not reasonable, place an undue financial requirements of the program. - 5.
-Provide accommodations or services to a person merely because they have been properly diagnosed as disabled or handicapped.
+Provide testing services the cost associated with demonstrating a need for requested accommodations is borne by the student. - Provide retroactive consideration for an exam retake, change in grade, readmission, or other such actions. - 4.
+Provide accommodations that are not reasonable, place undue financial requirements of the program. - Provide accommodations or services to a person merely because he has been properly diagnosed as disabled or handicapped.

-The student must show a substantial limitation, compared to the average person in the general population.
+The student must show a substantial limitation, of one or more major life activities.
 If an educational accommodation or service is requested, the student must show that the substantial limitation pertains to education.